 The main difference between an S corp and a C corp business structure lies in how the two corporations pay their taxes.
 According to the Internal Revenue Service regulations, a C corporation is the default or standard status a business obtains after it registers.
 Meanwhile, an S Corporation possesses a special tax status with the IRS, giving it different tax advantages.

 How to tell if a company is an S corp or a C corp?
 S corporations are taxed under IRS code Subchapter S, hence the name "S Corporation."
 Meanwhile, C corporations are taxed under Subchapter C of the IRS code.
-You could change your status from a C corporation to an S corporation election and filing federal form 2553 with the IRS.
+You could change your status from a C corporation to an S corporation election and file federal form 2553 with the IRS.

 If you have a C corporation, you must pay taxes based on income and additional tax on any income an owner and shareholder receive.
 On the other hand, if you become an S corporation, you would not need to pay taxes.
 Instead, you and other stakeholders count the corporation's revenue as their personal income, thus avoiding double taxation.